lineality/Online_Voting_Using_One_Time_Pads/README.md

 Where optical character recognition is used, what standards can be optional and in place for how unclear handwriting is handled.
 Including the question of whether OCR should be avoided.

+## Finite(?)
+Modular Question and Decision Definition
+- selecting translating and connecting clearly defined units of question answer and decision

 ## General Voting System Study Links (appendix)
 - https://www.youtube.com/greymatter/search?query=elections